RafaelEstevamReis/SimpleMPD/README.md

 * LsInfo - Lists the contents of the directory URI
 * Find - find files - Case-Sensitive
 * Search - find files - Case-Insensitive
+* ListplayLists - List all playlists
+* ListPlaylistInfo - List files in playlist
+* Rename - Rename a playlist
+* Rm - Delete a playlist
+* Save - Save the queue as a playlist

 Once this code does something more useful, this section wil be replaced